altrome/ND002/Project/README.md

 Some online and offline users gave me some feedback that I used to improve my design in some cases, and in other cases I was not able to implement the provided ideas.
 Here is a list of them and the action done:

 * "Looks good, but there is an strange behavior when moving the mouse over a country with line over it." - As I mentioned above, this was one of the main challenges, because of the order of the SVG elements in the chart.
 Finally I solved it.
+* "Some colors of the map merge with the lines and it's difficult to distinguish the evolution lines." - True...
+I search for an optimal color combination and played with opacities.
 * "Can the y-axis update itself when you choose a country such that the y-max value is lowered for smaller populations?" - Good idea, but After search a lot, I was not able to implement it...
 I'll continue searching
 * "Would be cool if you could pick two or more countries at the same time to compare the populations." - True... but the main objective of the visualization is to show one country evolution and not to compare one with another, but I'll try to test it.